Nato85/Hello-world2/README.md

 # Hello-world, what is good?
-# this is a comment
+# This is a comment